Stingers: episode guide

 Tuesday, October 26, 1999

-Written by Sally Webb, Directed by Ken Cameron
+Directed by Ken Cameron

-Guest starring: Tammy Macintosh as Karen Jones, Marin Mimica as Salvatore Pasquale, Steve Vella as Mario Manotti, Mario Di Ienno as Gino Bianchi, David Sheehan as Tommy Tyson, Felix Will as Baby Eugene, Con Dermanakis as Limo Driver
+Guest Starring: Tammy Macintosh as Karen Jones, Marin Mimica as Salvatore Pasquale, Steve Vella as Mario Manotti, Mario Di Ienno as Gino Bianchi, David Sheehan as Tommy Tyson, Felix Will as Baby Eugene, Con Dermanakis as Limo Driver

 House Rules